 A few thoughts on GOSCON

 This is the best government tech conference I’ve attended so far.
 The attendees are mostly people rolling up their sleeves and working Gov 2.0 and Open Gov issues.
 There’s not a lot of need to do any convincing here.
 Furthermore, the presentations are actually thought provoking and less along the lines of vendors pitching their solution.
-Among the great conference content has been presentations about Civic Commons1
+Among the great conference content has been presentations about Civic Commons ((Which I totally amazed by.
+Expect a post or two on Civic Commons in the future.))

 And the CONNECT project.
 Which provides actual fiscal proof that Open Government and open source approaches can save taxpayer dollars.